 Experiential education is a central component of the Berkeley Law experience.
-Through sequenced program of offerings — experiential and skills courses, clinics, student-led legal assistance projects, externships, and more — students can participate in hands-on learning opportunities starting their very first semester at Berkeley Law.
+Through a rich program of offerings — simulated lawyering skills courses, clinics, pro bono projects, field placements, and more — students can participate in hands-on learning opportunities starting their very first semester at Berkeley Law.

 Our clinics are directed by full-time faculty members who are highly regarded experts in their fields.
 Classroom seminars give students the necessary foundation in relevant law and practice, while hands-on casework for clients builds critical lawyering skills.

 Death Penalty Clinic offers students a rich opportunity for meaningful training; seeks justice for death-row inmates by providing them with top representation; and exposes problems endemic to the administration of capital punishment.

 Environmental Law Clinic bolsters our environmental law program by providing critical experience to students and creating synergies with other parts of the law school and campus.

 International Human Rights Law Clinic designs and implements creative solutions to advance the global struggle to protect human rights.
 Students work on individual cases and broad issues in California and globally.